ajfisher/datatium/slides.md

 [Joe Goldberg](https://www.flickr.com/photos/goldberg/216631278)

 Notes:
-But we're all designing responsively right?
-All of us now?
-Great.
-But I bet you still come up against some issues.
+In a forum like this everyone would be practicing the core responsive design techniques.
+But I bet you're still coming across issues.

 Here's the situation.
 You design a wonderfully responsive site.
 Your media queries are perfection, everything reflows beautifully - it's a work of responsive